GeneralShark05/pickle_airport/README.md

 - Travel to other airports when other pilots aren't available.
 - Pay to board an aircraft through the airport terminal.

+## Changes
+- Added notification types for QBCore
+- Changed blips to be better suited
+- Added airport descriptions
+- Total rework of mission rewards
+- Pay per passenger, pay per tonnage, pay per distance options
+- Missions will now start from your closest airport only
+- Fixed issue with teleporting outside aircraft

 ## Supported Frameworks

 - ESX 1.1+ & Legacy